 Other reporting options:

-Mitchell Hamline’s Title IX Sexual Harassment policy may be found in the Student Handbook (See Chapter Two: Student Conduct, Section 2: Sexual Harassment, Harassment, Discrimination, and Sexual Violence Policy).
+Mitchell Hamline’s Sexual Misconduct Policy for Students (generally referred to as the law school’s Title IX policy) may be found in the Student Handbook (See Chapter Two: Student Conduct, Section 2: Sexual Misconduct Policy for Students).

 Confidential law school resources:

 If you need additional support, please contact the counseling center to make an appointment.